intersystems-community/vscode-iris-jupyter-server/README.md

 ## Known Issues

 1. The InterSystems IRIS Node Native API connectivity we use operates only in synchronous mode.
 Consequently the output from a long-running cell does not stream, so you have to wait for all the work to complete before you see any results for the cell.
-2. The Jupyter Server proxy launched by the extension always listens on port 50773.
-If this port is unavailable it will fail to start.

 ## Feedback